ocmod-space/ocmod-seo-path/module/README.md

 # Seo Path

 ## Description
-The **SEO Path** is an OpenCart module that designed to enhance key SEO aspects, manage URLs (including multilingual support), enable static pagination, provide intelligent redirection, and more.
+**SEO Path** is an OpenCart module that designed to enhance key SEO aspects, manage URLs (including multilingual support), enable static pagination, provide intelligent redirection, and more.

-Compatible with OpenCart 3.x versions (PHP ≥ 7.x).
+Compatible with OpenCart 3.x versions (PHP 7.x and above).

-Note: The source code is encrypted.
+**Note**: The source code is encrypted.
 For purchase and licensing information, see the OpenCart Marketplace link in the **Download** section.

 ## Features
 * URL and breadcrumb path management.